 It might come as a surprise, but misdiagnosis, incorrect diagnosis, and delayed diagnosis of cancer exceed medical issues like drug errors and wrong-site surgery.
 According to a 2013 Washington Post article, 10 to 20 percent of cancer cases are initially misdiagnosed.
 A delayed diagnosis or misdiagnosis of cancer can mean that your cancer goes undetected for months or even years while it is treatable and the cancer spreads, causing further complications and even wrongful death.

-If you or someone you love has suffered from delayed diagnosis of cancer or misdiagnosis of cancer, an experienced Illinois medical malpractice lawyer may be able to help you.
+If you or someone you love has suffered from delayed diagnosis of cancer or misdiagnosis of cancer, our experienced medical malpractice lawyers may be able to help you.
 If you have a claim, having an attorney by your side can make a big difference in whether you are able to get the monetary recovery you need or whether you suffer the financial and emotional consequences on your own.
 Physicians facing a medical malpractice claim around cancer diagnostic errors will be worried about consequences like suspended medical licenses and other industry consequences preventing them from practicing.
 As a result, they will be finding a defense attorney to fight your claim and assert that they were not negligent.

 Negligent Actions in Cancer Diagnostic Errors